mriganabh/Finite-Element-Codes/README.md

+- Problem_description.pdf in the folder states the material properties along with BCs and loading

+- User is also advised to go through the files "2D_bar_Q4.txt" & "2D_bar_T3.txt" to understand the input file structure

 This folder contains a 2D Linear elastic Finite Element Code solved in Matlab.
 The description of all the individual files are as follows: